wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 which creates the necessary IAM policies so that the EC2 instance can read objects form the bucket.

-Finally, your own constructs modeling a application specific patterns of your infrastructure live at [Layer 3][L3].
+Finally, constructs modeling a application specific patterns live at [Layer 3][L3].
+For example, [CDK Pipelines][CDKPipelines] construct library coordinates many AWS services to create a deployment pipeline for a CDK application.
+This library showed me the leverage the CDK offers: in just a few lines of code, I could create a continuous deployment pipeline that deploys into three regions using two AWS accounts.

 I admit, the first few times I read the documentation, I didn't pay close attention to the details of this layering.
 When I develop with the CDK, I